-In Bihar, India, coverage of essential health and nutrition interventions is low.
+Coverage of essential health and nutrition interventions is low in Bihar.
 These interventions are provided by 2 national programs - the Integrated Child Development Services (ICDS) and Health/National Rural Health Mission (NRHM) - through Anganwadi workers (AWWs) and Accredited Social Health Activists (ASHAs), respectively.
-Little is known, however, about factors that predict effective service delivery by these frontline workers (FLWs) or receipt of services by households.
-This study examined the predictors of use of 4 services: (1) immunization information and services, (2) food supplements, (3) pregnancy care information, and (4) general nutrition information.
+Little is known, however, about factors that predict effective service delivery by these frontline workers or receipt of services by households.
+This study examined the predictors of use of 4 services:

 Koseca, K.; Avulab, R.; Holtemeyera, B.; Tyagib, P.; Hausladenc, S.; Menonb, P. Predictors of Essential Health and Nutrition Service Delivery in Bihar, India: Results From Household and Frontline Worker Surveys.
 Global Health: Science and Practice (2015) 3 (2) 255-273.
 [DOI: 10.9745/GHSP-D-14-00144]